How to go minimal with your icon spacing

 For pattern- or image-based backgrounds, Makeovr does something broadly similar.
 However, it requires you upload a copy of your background image, and then place icons you’re provided into specific Home screen spots.
 It’s like completing a basic jigsaw puzzle.
-It’s also a hassle, and means you’ll need to start the entire process from scratch should you want to rearrange things significantly.
+It also means you’ll need to start the entire process from scratch should you want to rearrange things significantly.
 Still, short of Apple changing its own approach, it’s the best option there is for precision placement on any Home screen background, bar plain black.

-Since the release of iOs 14, it’s also possible to create entirely custom icons using the Shortcuts app.
+It’s also possible to create entirely custom icons using the Shortcuts app.
 Get creative, mix up these layout hacks and you’ll end up with a truly unique Home Screen!